 The HHSRS is a risk-based evaluation tool to help local authorities identify and protect against potential risks and hazards to health and safety from any deficiencies identified in homes, including those in the private rented sector.

-HHSRS itself does not set out a basic standard for home conditions: rather it only focuses on identifying hazards and mitigating the risk of harm.
-The DHS would create a legally binding, enforceable standard in the private rented sector that acts in conjunction to the HHSRS framework.
+The new DHS will create a legally binding, enforceable standard in the private rented sector that acts in conjunction to the HHSRS framework.
 Together it is hoped they can work in tandem in regulating rental housing quality.

 There are still questions to be answered on the practicality of the proposals, as it is unlikely that local authorities will have the resources to inspect every property.
 It is therefore thought that the standards will form part of the requirements for the Private Rented Sector Database, which all properties rented in the private sector would need to be on.